 Information on Private Scholarship Opportunities can be found on the Office of Student Financial Aid website.

 A loan is a type of financial aid that has to be repaid upon graduation or when no longer enrolled in school on a full- or half-time basis (depending upon the terms of the individual loan program).
 A promissory note (legal agreement to repay) must be signed before a loan will be disbursed.
 The promissory note contains detailed information about terms, responsibilities and repayment of the loan.
 There are no penalties for prepaying principal or interest in any student loan program.
-Federal regulations require all first-time Stafford Loan and Grad PLUS Loan borrowers to participate in loan counseling before disbursement of the loan.
+Federal regulations require all first-time Federal Direct Loan borrowers to participate in loan counseling before disbursement of the loan.

 Federal Loan Programs

-The principal loan programs administered by Marquette for Health Sciences Professional students are the William D. Ford Federal Direct Unsubsidized Stafford Loan, the William D. Ford Federal Direct Grad PLUS Loan and the Federal Perkins Loan.
+The principal loan programs administered by Marquette for Health Sciences Professional students are the Federal Direct Unsubsidized Loan and the Federal Direct Grad PLUS Loan.

 Additional information about loans can be found on the Office of Student Financial Aid website.